 24/7 Stroke Care Across the System

 Conemaugh Health System provides stroke care at its four hospitals, 24 hours a day, seven days a week.
-Conemaugh Meyersdale and Conemaugh Nason Medical Centers are Joint Commission accredited as Acute Stroke Ready Hospitals and Conemaugh Memorial is a Joint Commission accredited Primary Stroke Center and has received the American Heart Association Gold Plus award.
+Conemaugh Meyersdale and Conemaugh Nason Medical Centers are Joint Commission accredited as Acute Stroke Ready Hospitals and Conemaugh Memorial is a Joint Commission accredited Primary Stroke Center and has received the American Heart Association Gold Plus award as well as the Target Stroke Honor Roll Elite and Target Type 2 Diabetes recognition.

 Conemaugh Miners, Conemaugh Meyersdale, and Conemaugh Nason have the technology to have stroke patients evaluated via telestroke (telemedicine) capabilities by a neurologist at Conemaugh Memorial Medical Center.
-IV Alteplase or t-PA (clot busting medication) can be given at all of the Conemaugh facilities to eligible patients for acute ischemic stroke.
-IV Alteplase recipients will then be transferred to Conemaugh Memorial to one of the designated stroke units where experienced staff and neurologists use the latest methods and technology to diagnose, treat, and care for stroke patients.
-Non IV Alteplase patients can be kept at their local Conemaugh facility and receive continued stroke care.
+IV Alteplase or Tenecteplase (clot-busting medication) can be given at all of the Conemaugh facilities to eligible patients for acute ischemic stroke.
+IV thrombolytic recipients will then be transferred to one of Conemaugh Memorial Medical Center's designated stroke units where experienced staff and neurologists use the latest methods and technology to diagnose, treat, and care for stroke patients.
+Patients not receiving one of these clot-busting medications can be kept at their local Conemaugh facility and receive continued stroke care.

 Conemaugh East Hills